csdms/ivy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ESPIn could always use more documentation, whether as part of the
+CSDMS Ivy could always use more documentation, whether as part of the
 official docs, in docstrings, or even on the web in blog posts,
 articles, and such.